Chaotic first debate: Taunts overpower Trump, Biden visions

 But despite his efforts to dominate the discussion, Trump was frequently put on the defensive and tried to sidestep when he was asked if he was willing to condemn white supremacists and paramilitary groups.

 “What do you want to call them?
 Give me a name.
 Give me a name,” Trump said, before Biden mentioned the far right, violent group known as the Proud Boys.
-Trump then pointedly did not condemn the group, instead saying, “Proud Boys, stand back, stand by.
-But I’ll tell you what, somebody’s got to do something about Antifa and the left because this is not right wing problem.
-This is a left wing problem.”
+Trump then pointedly did not condemn the group, instead saying: “Proud Boys, stand back, stand by.
+But I’ll tell you what, somebody’s got to do something about antifa and the left because this is not a right-wing problem.
+This is a left-wing problem.”

 Biden attacked Trump’s handling of the pandemic, saying that the president “waited and waited” to act when the virus reached America’s shores and “still doesn’t have a plan.”
 Biden told Trump to “get out of your bunker and get out of the sand trap” and go in his golf cart to the Oval Office to come up with a bipartisan plan to save people.

-Trump snarled a response, declaring that “I’ll tell you Joe, you could never have done the job that we did.
+Trump snarled a response, declaring: “I’ll tell you Joe, you could never have done the job that we did.
 You don’t have it in your blood.”

 “I know how to do the job,” was the solemn response from Biden, who served eight years as Barack Obama’s vice president.

-Trump struggled to define his ideas for replacing the Affordable Care Act on health care in the debate’s early moments and defended his nomination of Amy Coney Barrett, declaring that “I was not elected for three years, I’m elected for four years.”
+Trump struggled to define his ideas for replacing the Affordable Care Act on health care in the debate’s early moments and defended his nomination of Amy Coney Barrett, declaring, “I was not elected for three years, I’m elected for four years.”

 “We won the election.
 Elections have consequences.
 We have the Senate.
 We have the White House and we have a phenomenal nominee, respected by all.”